 It may be possible to reduce your Income Tax bill by increasing pension contributions, delaying income from dividends, or making charitable donations.

-Whether or not you can reduce your Income Tax bill depends on your personal circumstances.
+Whether or not you can reduce your income tax bill depends on your personal circumstances.
 If you’re unsure, speak with a financial advisor.

 At what age do you stop paying National Insurance?